-The history of NH3 emission measurements at the Denver 6th Avenue site include measurements collected in a separate summer campaign of 2005 and winter CRC measurements in 2013, 2015 and 2017.
-Mean emissions were 0.45 ± 0.09 , 0.44 ± 0.02 , 0.42 ± 0.01 and 0.37 ± 0.008 gNH3/kg of fuel respectively.
-This is an overall 18% reduction in emissions since 2005 or a 16% reduction since measurements resumed in 2013.
-One interesting observation is that NH3 mean emissions likely increased after 2005 despite the fact that newer model year vehicles were being introduced into the fleet with lower emissions due to the increasing longevity of the catalytic converters in the older model vehicles (see Figures 7 & 8) that continued to reduce NO to NH3.
-Over this same period NO emissions in Denver have decreased by 51% (3.7 gNO/kg in the summer of 2005 to 1.8 gNO/kg in 2017).
-Further research is necessary to understand why NO emissions have decreased dramatically more during this twelve year period than NH3 since they have a common origination point in engine out NO emissions.
-Fuel changes might be a contributing factor, as fuel sulfur levels have decreased significantly during this period, but laboratory research on the fuel effects of NH3 emissions is contradictory, due in part to the small number of vehicles tested.^{25, 34} Driving mode and catalyst age are two additional factors discussed in the literature that impact NH3 emissions and might be involved.^{26, 34} Also as previously mentioned NH3 emissions that minimize tailpipe NO emissions will be emphasized by the manufacturer.
+Over this same time period fleet NO emissions in Denver have decreased by 62% (3.7 gNO/kg in the summer of 2005 to 1.4 gNO/kg in 2020).
+Further research is necessary to understand why NO emissions have decreased dramatically more during this fourteen year period than NH3 since they have a common origination point in engine out NO emissions.
+However, we have observed these same differences in emission reductions rates in Tulsa, OK where we have measurements collected over a similar time frame.
+Fuel changes might be a contributing factor, as fuel sulfur levels have decreased significantly during this period, but laboratory research on the fuel effects of NH3 emissions is contradictory, due in part to the small number of vehicles tested.^{25, 35} Driving mode and catalyst age are two additional factors discussed in the literature that impact NH3 emissions and might be involved.^{26, 35} Also as previously mentioned NH3 emissions are not regulated while NO emissions will be emphasized by the manufacturer.

-An equation for determining the instantaneous power of an on-road vehicle by Jimenez takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.35 Derived from dynamometer studies, and necessarily an approximation, the first term represents the work required to climb the gradient, the second term is the f = ma work to accelerate the vehicle, the third is an estimated friction term, and the fourth term represents aerodynamic resistance.
+An equation for determining the instantaneous power of an on-road vehicle by Jimenez takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.36 Derived from dynamometer studies, and necessarily an approximation, the first term represents the work required to climb the gradient, the second term is the f = ma work to accelerate the vehicle, the third is an estimated friction term, and the fourth term represents aerodynamic resistance.
 Using equation 4, VSP was calculated for all measurements in each of the five years' databases.
 This equation, in common with all dynamometer studies, does not include any load effects arising from road curvature.
 The emissions data were binned according to vehicle specific power, and graphed in Figure 10.
-Each of the specific power bins contains at least 125 measurements, except for the 25 VSP bin in 2005 which only contains 57 measurements, and the HC data have been offset adjusted for this comparison.
-The uncertainty bars included in the plot are standard errors of the mean calculated using the daily means (see Appendix E).
-The solid line in the bottom graph is the frequency count distribution of vehicles in the 2017 dataset sorted by specific power bin.
+Each of the specific power bins contains at least 97 measurements, except for the 25 VSP bin in 2005 which only contains 57 measurements, and the HC data have been offset adjusted for this comparison.
+The uncertainty bars included in the plot are standard error of the mean calculated using the daily means (see Appendix E).
+The solid line in the bottom graph is the frequency count distribution of vehicles in the 2020 dataset sorted by specific power bin.